RichardLuo0/vscode-frosted-glass-theme/README.md

     There are more examples in `theme`.
 I welcome everyone to send pull request.
 * The `frosted-glass-theme.svg` simply loads svg from a url.
 The generated svg element is static and only use the css variable from `monaco-workbench`.
 * The `frosted-glass-theme.tintSvg` generate different svgs for each key defined in `frosted-glass-theme.filter` and the id on `<filter>` is changed to `id-key`.
 Inside svg, you can use a special css variable `--fgt-current-background` representing the element's background color.
 * The `frosted-glass-theme.filter` settings is a object that represents the filter to use with each element.
 The key of it is defined in `src-inject/acrylic.ts`s' `colorVarList`.
-The value indicates the filter you want to use for that key (including all filters for `backdrop-filter`). \
+The value is of the type:
+    ```typescript
+    type Filter = {
+      filter: string;
+      disableBackgroundColor: boolean;
+      opacity: number;
+    };
+    type FilterOp = Partial<Filter>;
+    const value = string | FilterOp | undefined;
+    ```
+    The `disableBackgroundColor` disables backgrounds except `minimap`, `decorationsOverviewRuler` and `terminalOverlay`.
+They are based on canvas and draw its own background color, thus you must specify a filter that does not provide a background color to them. \
     There is a special key `default` which acts like a fallback.
 You can use a special keyword `{key}` to represent the current key.
 Together with `tintSvg` you can create different color svg for each element. \
     For example, you created a svg that contains a `<filter>` whose `id` is `fgt-acrylic`, and you add it to `tintSvg`.
 You can then set a value `url(#fgt-acrylic-{key})`, so it will automatically use that element's background color.
 ## Uninstall
 1. Open command panel, type in "Frosted Glass Theme: Disable", press enter
 1. Uninstall from the extension panel as usual